Arti2666/Shotgunz/README.md

-Shotgunz.net is a firt come first srived platform to organise with friends!
+Shotgunz.net is a firt come first served platform to organise with friends!

 The project is open-source and welcome to modifications!